 Plan – This is the stage when you agree on the change that will be tested and plan your actions for the cycle.
 You would also agree on and form a team that will be managing the process and who will be responsible for the PDSA cycle.
 At this stage, you need to identify exactly what your objectives are and what you want to achieve.
 It’s also a good idea to work out what measurements you will use to measure your changes.

 Do – This stage is when you will carry out the change or test.
-It may be a very small test and you may have several tests going on at the same time, but this is when the action takes place.
+It may be a very small test and you may have several tests going on at the same time.
+But this is when the action takes place.
 This is also the stage when you will be observing where any problems lie and start collecting data for analysis.
-In Life QI you can easily record all stages of the cycle within the system and collect data that will be reviewed within the ‘Study’ phase.
+In Life QI you can easily record all stages and collect data that you will review within the ‘Study’ phase.

-Study – You will now need to study the data you have collected, which will be based on the outcomes that were agreed during the Plan phase.
+Study – You will now need to study the data you have collected.
+It needs to happen based on the outcomes that you agreed on during the Plan phase.
 Once you have collected the data, you can review, discuss and reflect with your team about the impact of the change and the test and about what you have learned.
-Now is the time to agree what needs to be tweaked or whether test needs to be abandoned - or indeed whether the results mean a positive outcome can be followed through going forward.
+Now is the time to agree what you need to tweak or whether you should abandon the test.
+Or indeed whether the results mean a positive outcome can be followed through going forward.

-Act – At this stage, you will be acting on the data that you have collected, so you may be planning the next change cycle based on the reflection of the test within the Study phase.
+Act – At this stage, you will be acting on the data that you have collected.
+This may help you to plan the next change cycle based on the reflection in the Study phase.
 You may also be planning full implementation based on your results.
-The results of one cycle are often used to inform an enhanced idea, that can then be tested in a new cycle.
+You can use the results of one cycle to inform an enhanced idea to be tested in a new cycle.

 Then – it’s back to the planning stage again to repeat the process!

-I think PDSA cycles might be for me - what should I do?
+I think PDSA cycles might be right for my organisation - what should I do?

-PDSA cycles are designed to be short term but frequent and the aim of the process is to repeat until you implement a successful, sustainable improvement, so they can work really well in many healthcare settings.
+As PDSA cycles are designed to be short term but frequent, they can work really well in many settings.